Kolten Wong: 2015−2020

 On May 5, 2018, Wong hit a walk-off home run against Chicago Cubs reliever Luke Farrell in the bottom of the ninth inning.
 His 2-run home run helped St. Louis to an 8–6 victory.
 On June 2, Wong hit a walk-off home run versus Richard Rodríguez of the Pittsburgh Pirates for a 3–2 win.
 It was Wong's fourth career walk-off home run.
 Wong finished his 2018 campaign batting .249 with nine home runs and 38 RBIs along with tallying 19 Defensive Runs Saved in 127 games.
 Wong was nominated for a Gold Glove, his first ever nomination, but fell short to DJ LeMahieu.

 On March 28, 2019, Wong hit a two-run home run in his first at bat of the season against the Milwaukee Brewers, and hit another later in the game.
 Wong finished his 2019 regular season slashing .285/.361/.423 with 11 home runs, 59 RBIs, and 24 stolen bases over 148 games.
 He led the major leagues in bunt hits (11).
 On defense, he had a 14 Defensive Runs Saved (DRS) rating, the best in the major leagues among second basemen.
-He was nominated for a Gold Glove for the second straight season, and won the award for the first time in his career.
+He was nominated for a Gold Glove for the second consecutive season and won the award for the first time in his career.

 In a shortened 2020 season, Wong batted .265/.350/.326 with one home run and 16 RBIs over 53 games with a .989 fielding percentage.
 He was awarded his second consecutive Gold Glove after leading major league second basemen in defense runs saved, defensive WAR, double plays turned, and double plays started.
 The Cardinals declined his team option for 2021, thus making him a free agent for the first time in his career.

-Milwaukee Brewers
+Milwaukee Brewers (2021–2022)

-On February 5, 2021, Wong signed a two-year, $18 million (with a club option for 2023) deal with the Milwaukee Brewers.
-After the 2022 season, the Brewers exercised the $10 million option for the 2023 season.
+On February 5, 2021, Wong signed a two-year, $18 million contract with the Milwaukee Brewers.
+The contract included a club option for the 2023 season.
+He hit .272 with 14 homers and 50 RBI that season in 116 games, then in 2022, he hit .251 in 134 games with 15 homers and 47 RBI.
+On November 8, the Brewers exercised Wong's $10 million option for the 2023 season.

-Seattle Mariners
+Seattle Mariners (2023)

 On December 2, 2022, the Brewers traded Wong to the Seattle Mariners for Abraham Toro and Jesse Winker.
+Wong opened the season in a platoon at second base but struggled and began to lose playing time to José Caballero by May.
+Wong batted .165 with two home runs and 19 RBI in 67 games for the Mariners before he was designated for assignment on August 1 and released on August 3.